B2B REVENUE MARKETING

 Most organizations still have strong marketing functions.

-Few have built what connects them to revenue.
+Few have built the system that connects marketing to revenue.

 WHAT’S NOW VISIBLE